Defining Your ICP (Ideal Customer Profile)

 For fintechs: “Following your [amount] raise, you need to manage a significant cash inflow.
 Our clients in a similar position use [solution] to optimize their working capital from day one.”

-For insurers: “With [number] new team members this quarter, your group insurance and benefits needs are evolving.
-Here is how we support companies going through a similar growth phase.”
+For insurers: “With [number] new team members this quarter, your group insurance and benefits setup is probably due for a review.
+Here’s how we support companies going through a similar growth phase.”

-Deep Search enrichment identifies the CFO or CHRO (depending on the product) with 80-85% accuracy via the company registry, Google Maps, and LinkedIn cascade.
+Deep Search enrichment identifies the CFO or CHRO depending on the product, with 80 to 85% accuracy, pulling from the company registry, Google Maps, and LinkedIn in cascade.

 Overall Results